mikepsinn/wishonia/public/docs/README.md

 ## Vision

-Wishonia aims to be a dynamic platform connecting needs with innovative solutions, primarily driven by AI agents and human expertise.
-It fosters a collaborative ecosystem where individuals, organizations (including businesses, non-profits, and government entities) can articulate challenges or wishes, and providers can offer services, AI agents, or direct fulfillment.
-The platform is designed to empower providers to optimize their efforts, particularly their revenue per hour, while enabling efficient problem-solving, seamless task outsourcing, and effective recruitment.
+Wishonia aims to be a dynamic platform connecting needs and wishes with innovative solutions, primarily driven by AI agents and human expertise.
+It fosters a collaborative ecosystem where individuals and organizations can articulate preferences, and providers can offer services, AI agents, or direct fulfillment.
+Wishonia is designed to operate on an economic model that strives for **Pareto optimal resource allocation** to achieve **maximum aggregate preference satisfaction (universal wish fulfillment)**.
+This model is centered around a gift economy, internal "$WISH," a fair transaction tax funding a Universal Basic Income (UBI) and public goods, all while empowering providers and enabling efficient problem-solving.

 ## Core Goals

-*   **Efficient Problem Solving**: Enable users to define needs (from personal wishes to complex organizational challenges) and receive diverse solution proposals.
+*   **Maximize Universal Wish Fulfillment**: Enable users to define needs/wishes and receive diverse solution proposals within an economic framework designed for utilitarian outcomes and Pareto improvements, aiming to maximize aggregate preference satisfaction.
-*   **AI-Driven Solutions**: Leverage AI agents to assist in generating solution ideas, breaking down complex projects into actionable tasks, and matching needs with providers.
+*   **AI-Driven Solutions for Optimal Utility**: Leverage AI agents to assist in generating solutions, breaking down projects, and matching needs with providers, guided by the goal of increasing overall preference satisfaction.
-*   **Marketplace for Services & Solutions**: Create a vibrant marketplace where:
+*   **Marketplace for Utility Exchange**:
-    *   "Wishers" can post their needs/desires (`WishingWells`).
+    *   Users post needs/wishes (`WishingWells`).
-    *   "Genies" (`GenieDAO`s or individual `User`s) can offer their services or pre-defined AI agent solutions (`GenieServiceOffering`) and submit proposals (`WishFulfillmentProposal`).
+    *   Providers (`GenieDAO`s or `User`s) offer services (`GenieServiceOffering`) and proposals (`WishFulfillmentProposal`), operating within both gift economy principles (utility-maximizing contributions) and an optional "$WISH" exchange system (for utility exchange).
-    *   Tasks derived from accepted proposals can be further outsourced (`GlobalTask`s via `TaskBid`s).
+    *   Tasks (`GlobalTask`s) can be outsourced (`TaskBid`s), potentially using $WISH.
-*   **Provider Empowerment**: Help solution providers (Genies) to:
+*   **Provider Empowerment for a Paretopia**: Help solution providers (Genies) to:
-    *   Generate leads for their services.
-    *   Optimize their revenue per hour through efficient proposal and fulfillment processes.
+    *   Find opportunities to contribute to wish fulfillment.
+    *   Be fairly recognized or compensated (via reputation or $WISH) within the platform's utilitarian economy.
-    *   Manage their service offerings and track their success.
+    *   Manage their offerings and track their impact on aggregate preference satisfaction.
-*   **Streamlined Recruitment**: Facilitate a recruitment module where:
-    *   Organizations can post job opportunities (as a type of `WishingWell`).
-    *   Candidates (`Person`) can showcase their profiles and apply for roles (`JobApplication`).
-*   **Collaborative Task Management**: Allow for detailed task breakdown (`GlobalTask`) and assignment (`UserTask`) for accepted projects.
+*   **Streamlined Recruitment for Utility Contribution**: Facilitate recruitment focused on matching skills with opportunities that contribute to overall platform utility and wish fulfillment.
+*   **Support for a Circular Utilitarian Economy**: Implement a fair transaction tax on $WISH exchanges to fund a Universal Basic Income (UBI) for platform members and provide for public goods.
+This aims to ensure a baseline of preference satisfaction and support contributions to the gift economy.
-*   **Reputation and Feedback**: Implement systems for reviews and feedback (`FulfillmentReview`, `GenieDAOFeedback`) to build trust and quality.
+*   **Reputation and Feedback for Trust & Efficiency**: Maintain robust systems for reviews and feedback (`FulfillmentReview`, `GenieDAOFeedback`) to build trust and improve the efficiency of achieving a Paretopia.

 ## Platform Structure Overview